 Amigurumi can make for the cutest fridge magnets that will brighten your day anytime you are scouring the fridge for your next snack.
 Use brightly colored yarn and elaborate designs to turn your fridge into a showcase for quirky fridge magnets.

 Amigurumi crochet work can be used to make brooches.
 Attach pins at the back of your stuffed Amigurumi and you are good to go.
 You can make a fashion statement each day by attaching a new Amigurumi to your sweater.
-If you’re a kindergarden teacher, you could very well become your students’ favorite teacher!
+If you’re a kindergarten teacher, you could very well become your students’ favorite teacher!

 Best Yarn For Crocheting Amigurumi